navi1995/Movie-Night-Discord-Bot/README.md

 List of commands available at https://movienightbot.xyz/commands/

 ## Approach
 General development approach was followed from Discord.js documentation to ensure best practices were implemented in terms of bots.
-Many settings had to be adjusted to ensure my EC2 servers memory usage wouldn't climb indefinately with default options.
+Many settings had to be adjusted to ensure my EC2 servers memory usage wouldn't climb indefinitely with default options.

 index.js will simply be spawning a sharding manager, which points to bot.js as the primary file to spawn.
 This is a required implementation by Discord after a bot has exceeded 2,500 servers.

-Commands are seperated out into their own folder and script files, these are then loaded in by Bot.js and handles events/command execution.
+Command script files are separated into a Command folder, these are then loaded in by Bot.js and handles events/command execution.
 The default prefix is --

-Bot.js will check every message for any alias/command text, if it is present it will continue with checks and execution.
+Bot.js will check every message for any alias/command text and if it is present it will continue with checks and execution.

 On leaving/kicked from a server, we delete settings and movies from that server